mrothenbuecher/zpl-rest/README.md

 | websocket_port      | int           | websocket port for the frontend                |    8001   |
 | public              | bool          | if `false` server only reachable for localhost |     true  |
 | secret              | string        | the session secret                             |           |

+## future features
+- support for mustache.js in the zpl labels
+- option for reprinting failed printjobs
+- reprint printjobs

 # thanks to
 [template for the frontend](https://startbootstrap.com/themes/sb-admin-2/)